 Without factoring in how you will continue to lose hair, a definitive treatment like a hair transplant can be futile.
 Hair transplant clinics abroad may advertise a one-stop-shop for all hair transplants.
 However, you need careful planning before undergoing the procedure.
 We have seen too many gentleman coming from abroad having had a bad hair transplant.
 Their experiences can be frightening with poor surgical technique, over-harvesting of hair and lack of hair loss planning for the future.
 What if you continue to lose hair behind your hair transplant?
 It will ultimately render your hair transplant useless and you may find yourself back to square one.

 If you needed more advice about your hair loss or about hair transplants in general our Doctors and Surgeons would love to see you.
-Book yourself a free consultation at The Treatment Rooms London by clicking HERE.
+Book yourself a consultation at The Treatment Rooms London by clicking HERE.

 - Hair Transplant Surgery